sreeramsunkara/TAS-Workshop-CAH-Prerequisites/README.md

 # VMware Tanzu Application Service Workshop
 ### (9:00AM to 12:00PM on 01-28-2021)

-- We need you to carry out a few prerequisite steps in preparation for the July 22nd Tanzu Application Service Workshop
+- We need you to carry out a few prerequisite steps in preparation for the Tanzu Application Service Workshop

 #
 ### 1. Sign-up using the Progress Worksheet